 Statute of Limitations

-ORC §2125 also imposes a time restriction on a representative’s right to bring a wrongful death suit.
-Under the statute, a wrongful death action in Lima must be filed within two years of the victim’s death.
+O.R.C. §2125.02 imposes a time restriction on a representative’s right to bring a wrongful death suit.
+Under the statute, a wrongful death action in Lima must be filed within two years of the victim’s death, regardless of when the injury or illness which caused that wrongful death initially occurred.

 Recoverable Damages

 There is an assortment of damages that family members suffering from the loss of a loved one could pursue in court.
-These may include but are not necessarily limited to emotional pain and suffering, loss of support from the decedent’s reasonably expected earning capacity, loss of companionship, loss of care, and loss of future inheritance.
+These may include but are not necessarily limited to:

 Contact a Lima Wrongful Death Attorney Today